 The LGBT+ Students' Network

-the members shall self-define as Lesbian, Gay, Bisexual, Trans* and/or any other gender/sexual minority including but not limited to Asexual spectrum, Queer and Intersex.
+the members shall self-define as Lesbian, Gay, Bisexual, Trans* and/or any other gender/sexual/romantic minority including but not limited to Asexual spectrum, Aromantic spectrum Queer and Intersex.

 the Co-Convenors shall be the LGBQ+ Officer and the Trans Officer.